God’s Not Dead in Hollywood!

 Hollywood does not need a new Production Code grudgingly followed by Cole Porter fans.
 It needs redemption.
 It needs filmmakers delighted to be led by the Spirit of God in their filmmaking and in their personal lives.
 God’s desire is to end all the tragedies of caused by attitudes like those held by Cole Porter.

 Cole Porter himself experienced tragedy.
 A horseback riding accident crushed his legs in 1937.
 He spent the last 27 years of his life in pain and on painkillers.
 He had 34 operations and before his death he had a leg amputated.
 He went into near seclusion and quit writing songs.
 He died at age 73, a very lonely man.
 I wish he had gotten to know God and had experienced the Holy Spirit, also known as “the Comforter.”
 All of his anything-goes thinking didn’t lead to happiness.
 He died alone in a hospital without even having family present.

 The redemption coming to Hollywood is not as much about ending debauchery as it is about bringing love.
 As Ted Baehr and I can both testify, redemption is not as much about what you stop doing as it is about what you get to start doing.
 You get to start collaborating with the Creator of the universe, who is the ultimate source of love, peace and joy.
 Redemption is like trading in dirty rags for a royal robe.
 You don’t earn the robe.
 It’s a gift for those redeemed.
 The price of your redemption was paid on the cross.
 All you have to do is receive it and experience it.

 I look forward to many people in Hollywood receiving this gift.
 I look forward to Hollywood gaining a whole new reputation.

 May it become the light of the world.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!